datadvance/DjangoChannelsGraphqlWs/README.md

 })
 ```

-This gives you a Django user `info.context.scope["user"]` in all the
+This gives you a Django user `info.context.user` in all the
 resolvers.
 To authenticate user you can create a `Login` mutation like
 the following: